Temporary Partial Benefits

 At Phillips Law Group, our attorneys believe that if someone is injured while on the job, that individual may be entitled to compensation for their losses.
 Our attorneys have assisted individuals in receiving the benefits they deserve, and will fight for your compensation benefits.

-Being based in Phoenix, our attorneys are able to help individuals throughout the entire state of Arizona and beyond.
+Being based in Phoenix, our personal injury attorneys in Phoenix are able to help individuals throughout the entire state of Arizona and beyond.

 Some areas our attorneys serve include: